wp-plugins/kudobux-testimonial-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Start amazing your web visitors with social proof of your product or service.
-Let Kudobag do the job for you.
+Let Kudobuzz do the job for you.

 == Description ==